Get The Help You Deserve

 Derailments:

 One of the worst-case scenarios involving subway accidents is a derailment.
 The consequences of such events can be lethal, with hundreds injured and very serious injuries.
-These types of incidents have often been used to adapt horror or disaster movies, so this situation is the last thing a subway service would want to experience.
+These incidents have often been used to adapt horror or disaster movies, so this situation is the last thing a subway service would want to experience.

 Since the 1928 Times Square derailment, it was the worst subway accident ever.
 The motorman was found guilty of manslaughter after being found to have been driving too fast and drunk.